barelyhuman/froutes/README.md

 ### Warning

 This library is still in active development and is bound to have bugs , kindly make sure you use it only for testing and not for production as of now.

-### Current Limitations

--   A very limited cli, no hot reload, no file watcher, it literally just runs a simple processor for reading the file system as of now.

 ### Installation